The Ophthalmology Residency Program at the University of Louisville

 UofL’s Ophthalmology Residency Program accepts four residents per year, making it the ideal size for those in search of a wealth of clinical experience and resources, complemented by close interaction and collaboration with faculty.

-- The program is three years in length, with various rotations throughout.
-Each year residents spend three months in the primary care eye clinic at UofL’s internationally-acclaimed Kentucky Lions Eye Center, with other rotations dedicated to a multitude of eye sub-specialties, including:
+- The program is four years in length, comprised of an integrated intern year and three years rotating through subspecialties in Ophthalmology.
+Each year residents spend 3 to 6 months in primary care eye clinic at UofL’s internationally-acclaimed Kentucky Lions Eye Center, with other rotations dedicated to a multitude of eye sub-specialties, including:

 - Comprehensive Ophthalmology